On the radius of Gaussian free field excursion clusters: Introduction

-We now highlight some ideas behind the proofs.
+We now highlight some ideas behind our proofs of Theorems~\ref{thm:main_d=3} and~\ref{thm:main_d>3}.
 One is immediately struck by the discrepancy in the strength of the above results.
 This is closely related to the fact that the random walk does not `see' one-dimensional sets (such as bounded off-critical percolation clusters) when $d\geq 4$.
 Our proofs witness this structural difference between the cases $d=3$ and $d \geq 4$ very clearly.
 To see this, first observe that (see Lemma~\ref{lem:cap_tube} for precise statements) as $N \to \infty$,

-Now, the coarse-graining described in more detail below (from which we eventually deduce the upper bounds in \eqref{eq:main_d=3}, \eqref{eq:main_d>3}), yields a sum two terms for the probability in question.
+Now, the coarse-graining described in more detail below (from which we eventually deduce the upper bounds in \eqref{eq:main_d=3}, \eqref{eq:main_d>3}), yields a sum of two terms for the probability in question.
 One of them corresponds to a truncated version of $\varphi$ (a local field, independent at large scales), for which a corresponding one-arm event decays exponentially in $N$, regardless of the dimension~$d$.
-The other term, which carries the long-range dependence, stems from the behavior of the harmonic field in a collection of well-separated boxes, and will turn out to behave in a manner proportional to $\text{cap}\big(([0,\dots,N]\cap \mathbb{Z})\times\{0 \}^{d-1}\big)$ to leading exponential order.
+The other term, which carries the long-range dependence, stems from the behavior of the harmonic field in a collection of well-separated boxes, and will turn out to behave in a manner proportional to $\text{cap}\big(([0,N]\cap \mathbb{Z})\times\{0 \}^{d-1}\big)$ to leading exponential order.
 In view of \eqref{eq:caplineintro}, this means that the harmonic term clearly dominates in dimension $3$, whereas the two terms live at the same exponential scale in dimension four and higher (and in fact the local term is typically larger).

 The lower bounds derived in Section~\ref{sec:lower} further reflect this disparity.
 For $d=3$, in the subcritical regime, we use a change of measure argument in order to draw a finite path in $\{\varphi \geq h\}$ in a thin horizontal tube.
 The supercritical regime requires a more delicate treatment, as discussed below.
 Intuitively, the field shifts itself by the right amount in a suitable region as to make the event in question typical, cf.~Lemma~\ref{lem:entrop_lower} for a general result in this direction, which is of independent interest.
 The limit on the right-hand side of \eqref{eq:main_d=3} thereby emerges in the corresponding Radon-Nikodym derivative as half of the leading order pre-factor for the capacity of the shifted region, which is close to that of a line of length $N$, see \eqref{eq:cap_line_asymp}, times the square of the height gap.
 Similar arguments have been used in the study of hard wall conditions for $\varphi$, see \cite{BDZ95}, and disconnection probabilities for supercritical excursion sets, see \cite{Sz15}.
 Importantly, the monotonicity of the events in question (common to these references) is absent for the one in \eqref{eq:main_d=3} when $h<h_*$, which requires that we `insulate' the path, i.e.~build an interface in $\{\varphi < h\}$ to shield it away from $\infty$.
 This makes the implementation of our lower bound strategy relatively involved in the supercritical regime and forces us to introduce Dirichlet boundary conditions to decorrelate constituents of opposite monotonicity.
 In sharp contrast, the lower bounds in \eqref{eq:main_d>3} follow by `FKG-type' arguments, which do not witness the critical parameter $h_*$ at all, see \eqref{eq:main_lb_dgeq4}.